danmincu/text-generation-webui-m40/README.md

 sudo apt-get update
 sudo apt-get -y install cuda-11.7
 ```

-Run the following script in your home directory
+To install the Web UI run the following script in your home directory
 [linux-install.sh](https://github.com/danmincu/one-click-installers-m40/blob/oobabooga-windows/linux-install.sh)

 Note: this git forked [GPTQ-for-LLaMa](https://github.com/danmincu/GPTQ-for-LLaMa-M40) is the secret *sauce* to have the M40 working.

 ### Manual installation using Conda